My Dinner With Rich Lowry

 Of course, by the oppressor, he does not mean specific individuals but white people in general.
 This kind of talk is surprisingly similar to the way the woke crowd speaks, defining everything through the lens of race, oppression, and power dynamics.

-While not necessarily an outgrowth of Cone’s work, there is a movement toward the fetishization of victimhood that has taken hold at academic institutions, where a person’s status in the woke hierarchy is determined by the oppression they or their ancestors suffered.
+While not necessarily an outgrowth of Cone’s work, there is a movement toward what might be called the fetishization of victimhood that has taken hold at academic institutions, where a person’s status in the woke hierarchy is determined by the oppression they or their ancestors suffered.

 There is a commitment to this view, even at the expense of objective truth.
-For example, during the lecture this week, one of the Teaching Fellows referred to the “murder of Michael Brown.”
+For example, during a lecture in my Systematic Theology course with Dr. Miroslav Volf, one of the Teaching Fellows referred to the “murder of Michael Brown.”

 This intentional disregard of truth and facts is troubling and undermines the message its advocates seek to promote.
 Indeed, police do sometimes use excessive force, and some police officers perpetrate terrible crimes.
 Pushing a debunked narrative, however, undermines all accounts of police brutality, even credible ones.